SAP-samples/teched2022-AI360/README.md

 *Duration: approximately 40 minutes*

+#### Alternative
+Instead of creating the schema and template, they can also be imported by navigating to the template screen and clicking the 'Import Template' button and uploading the [zip-file](./Custom_purchase_order_template.zip).

 There would a Q&A session after the exercises during the hands-on session at TechEd.

 ## How to obtain support